RyanGA09/RyanGA09/README.md

 # 💫 About Me:

 <p align="center">
-  Hi, I'm Ryan, I am currently an undergraduate student majoring in Informatics Engineering at Adhi Tama Institute of Technology Surabaya.
+  Hi, I'm Ryan, I am currently an undergraduate student majoring in Informatics Engineering at Institut Teknologi Adhi Tama Surabaya.
 With a strong passion for data analysis and web development, I have honed my skills through various academic and professional experiences.
 My journey in the tech industry is complemented by my roles as a laboratory assistant and teaching assistant.
 </p>

 # 📊 GitHub Stats: